-3 Surface-based Data Smoothing
+Surface-based Data Smoothing

 To increase the signal-to-noise ratio, we applied a surface based smoothing method called heat kernel smoothing to the cortical thickness measures.
-The implementation detail and its statistical properties can be found in Chung et al. (2005).
-This is an improved formulation over the previously developed diffusion smoothing (Andrade et al., 2001; Chung et al., 2003; Cachia et al., 2003).
-In Andrade et al. (2001) and Cachia et al. (2003), smoothing is done by solving an isotropic heat equation via the combination of the least squares estimation of the Laplace-Beltrami operator and the finite difference method (FDM).
-In Chung et al. (2003), the heat equation is solved using the finite element method (FEM) and a similar FDM.
+The implementation detail and its statistical properties can be found in [9].
+This is an improved formulation over the previously developed diffusion smoothing [11,13,14].
+In [13] and [14], smoothing is done by solving an isotropic heat equation via the combination of the least squares estimation of the Laplace-Beltrami operator and the finite difference method (FDM).
+In [11], the heat equation is solved using the finite element method (FEM) and a similar FDM.
 The problem with these approaches to data smoothing is the complexity of setting up the FEM and making the FDM converge.
 Our heat kernel smoothing avoids all these problems.